P0L3NARUBA/saints-row-4-patches/README.md

 # saints-row-4-patches
-Saints Row 4 Patches and Additional Files for Building the Source Code
+Saints Row 4 Re-Elected Patches and Additional Files for Building the Source Code

 ## How to set the patches?
 Drag Microsoft GDK folder into **C:\Program Files (x86)**<br>